 The blue indicator lamp lights up when the high beam is on.

-) The green indicator lamp lights up when the neutral gear is selected
+The green indicator lamp lights up when the gear is switched to idle (neutral).

 The red cooling liquid temperature warning lamp lights up as soon as the cooling liquid has reached a temperature of approximately 110° C (230° F).